Naughty-Gamer/Fancy-Snake/README-dev.md

-# For developers and those who wish to host their own game of Fancy Snake!
+# For contributors and those who wish to host their own game of Fancy Snake!

-**For developers:**
+**For contributors:**

 `npm install`
 Run this once at the beginning to install required dependancies